-The Energy Regulatory Commission (ERC) says it has noted that property developers are putting up new buildings without incorporating solar water heaters and it will now conduct nationwide property audit to establish premises that are not compliant.
+The energy regulator had earlier said that it had noted that landlords were putting up buildings without fitting solar water heaters and it would conduct countrywide audit to establish buildings that are not compliant.

-“Beginning May, all commercial buildings will be required to install solar water heaters as part of plans to green the Kenyan economy,” ERC acting director general Robert Pavez Oimeke told an energy forum in Nairobi last month.
+“Beginning May, all commercial buildings will be required to install solar water heaters as part of plans to green the Kenyan economy,” ERC acting director general Robert Pavez Oimeke told an energy forum in Nairobi in March.

 Failure to comply with the new regulations will attract a fine of Sh1 million or a jail term of one year, ERC said in a legal notice dated April 4, 2012.